Nursing and Health Sciences Division

 Bachelor of Science in Nursing

-- Graduates who are well prepared to participate as a member of interdisciplinary healthcare teams.
+- Be prepared to participate as members of interdisciplinary healthcare teams.

 Radiographic Science